melbourne-cpp/olympiad/count-occurrences/README.md

     gunzip -k numbers.gz

+The input numbers were originally generated with this command:

+    shuf -i 1-50000 -n 1000000 -r > numbers

 ### Output file

 Using the uncompressed output, the expected output ([numbers.tally](./numbers.tally)) was generated with the following command: